Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: A Generalized RNN for Multi-stage Fully Recurrent Processing

-The set of edges $E$ can be represented as a 2-D matrix where each element (i,j) represents the transition function from state $i$ to state $j$.

-One can also extend the representation of $E$ to a 3-D matrix, where the third dimension is time and each element (i,j,t) represents the {\it transition function} from state $i$ to state $j$ at time $t$.
-In this formulation, the transition functions can vary over time (e.g., being blocked from time $t_1$ to time $t_2$, etc.).
-The increased expressive power of this formulation allows us to design a system where multiple locally recurrent systems are connected sequentially: a downstream recurrent system only receives inputs when its upstream recurrent system finishes, similar to recurrent convolutional neural networks (e.g., \cite{liang2015recurrent}).
-This system with non-shared weights can also represent exactly the state-of-the-art ResNet (see Figure \ref{fig:resNet_subsampling}).
+\textbf{Transition Matrix} The connections between states over time can be represented by a 3-D matrix where each element (i,j,t) represents the {\it transition function} from state $i$ to state $j$ at time $t$.
+This formulation is flexible in the sense that transition functions can vary over time (e.g., being blocked from time $t_1$ to time $t_2$, etc.).
+This formulation allows us to design a system where multiple locally recurrent systems are connected sequentially: a downstream recurrent system only receives inputs when its upstream recurrent system finishes, similar to recurrent convolutional neural networks (e.g., \cite{liang2015recurrent}).
+This system with non-shared weights can also represent exactly the state-of-the-art ResNet (see supplementary materials for detailed illustrations).
+Example transition matrices used in this paper are shown in Figure \ref{fig:main_model} (C).
+When there are multiple transition functions to a state, their outputs are summed (for ResNet) or averaged (for our fully recurrent neural networks (FRNN) ).
+Averaging gives slightly better performance for FRNN (about 1\%).

-Nevertheless, time-dependent dynamical systems, that is recurrent networks of real neurons and synapses, offer interesting questions about the flexibility in controlling their time dependent parameters.